Pressure drop reduction and heat transfer deterioration of circular, triangular and square pipes

 Even though the hydraulic diameter is the same, the influence of the turbulent energy occurring at the apexes means that the average turbulent energy kav is greater for the triangular pipe than for the circular pipe Accordingly, in the comparison of the triangular pipe (Type A, D = 11.55 mm) pipe and the 10mm circular pipe as well, the average turbulent energy of the former is greater.
 This suggests that the pressure drop reduction and heat transfer deterioration effects in Type A pipe would be limited by the turbulence, and the pressure drop and heat transfer coefficient ratios for the circular pipe would both be lower.

 In the case of triangular pipe as well, most of the solid particles are considered to be flowing at the pipe center region, where there is low turbulent energy as indicated at the lower right side of the figure below.
 The presence in the three apexes of a substantial liquid layer having few solid particles means that direct interference between the solid particles and the pipe wall is lessened.
 As a result, pressure drop decreases in comparison with circular pipe.
-As indicated at the upper right side of the figure below, due to the secondary flows along the pipe wall near the apex, heated liquid in the pipe wall vicinity is dispersed towards the pipe center, such that the triangular pipe is considered to promote heat transfer.
+As indicated at the upper right side of the figure below, due to the secondary flows of the second kind along the pipe wall near the apex , heated liquid in the pipe wall vicinity is dispersed toward the pipe center, such that the triangular pipe is considered to promote heat transfer.

 In square pipe as well, the magnitude of average turbulent energy kav, not presented here , is between the values for triangular and circular pipes.
 Given that the amount of liquid layer at the four apexes is not as great as in the case of triangular pipe, the influence of the liquid layer is considered to be less in the square pipe.
 Accordingly, the above figure also shows a similar ordering of properties.